Bowen1Zhu/Intro-to-IM/Final/Documentation.md

 ### Feedback I received during user testing and what changes I made
 I did lots of user testing and most people said the game is more exciting than they expected (one of my friend even broke my steering wheel during a game).
 Through the feedback from many users, I was able to adjust the sensitivity of the device as some felt that the steering wheel was too sensitive while some told me the pedals were too sensitive as well.

 Another change I made is to add friction to the drive which will reduce the speed slowly if the player does not push the gas—previously, I didn't think of friction so the speed of the car was fixed if the player doesn't control the pedals (like an automatic cruise control).
-I totally agree with it when my first player raised this suggestion, as it looks more real, and it also prompts the player to control the speed constantly.
+I totally agree with it when my first player raised this suggestion, as she said it looks more real, and it also prompts the player to control the speed constantly.
 I also set the friction to be proportional to the speed so that it feels more natural.

 One of the players likes to drift the car—driving at a relatively slow speed but with sharp turns.
 He made me realize that I should also constrain the range of the direction as the speed of the cars is dependent on the direction (otherwise the speed might become negative in extreme situations).